bitovi/academy/src/ngrx/1-why-ngrx/why-ngrx.md

 Reducers functions must be `pure`:

 - do not depend on any information other than the action and current state;
-- do not perform side-effects, like mutating the current state. (side-effects are done through effects)
+- do not perform side-effects, like mutating the current state. (in NgRx, side-effects are done through Effects)

 #### Dispatch